Battle of Uzeni

-Battle of Uzeni — one of the central episodes of the Western Front of the Kazakh–Oirat war, where the Kalmyks won their first major victory over the Kazakh troops.
+Battle of Uzeni — one of the central episodes of the Northern Campaigns of the Kazakh–Dzungar War (1723–1730), where the Kalmyks won over the Kazakh troops.

 Prelude

 Against the backdrop of the large-scale invasion of the Kazakh Khanate by the Dzungar army in the March 1723, and the Oirat rulers’ efforts to form a military alliance against the Kazakhs, Kazakh Khan Abulkhair carried out his first raid on the Kalmyk uluses in August 1723 and continued such attacks until August 1724.